Übersetzung durch Neil Mussett

 2. actions and responses to actions;

-3. other applications and declarations which can be submitted for recording to the registry insofar as they are comparable in terms of their difficulty and significance with the tasks designated in Nos.
+3. other applications and declarations which can be submitted for recording to the registry insofar as they are comparable in terms of their difficulty and significance with the tasks designated in nos.
 1 and 2.

-(2) Section 11 subs.
-2 sentences 1 to 4 and subs.
-3 shall not be applied.
+(2) Section 11 (2) sentences 1 to 4 and subsection (3) do not apply.

 Section 24b